Lateshipment.com

 Why do delivery exceptions occur?

-We touched upon how in most cases, exceptions are predictable and happen due to external influence.
+We discussed how exceptions are predictable and happen due to external influence in most cases.
 But how exactly?
 Here’s how.

-1. Failed deliveries – Also known as missed drop-off.
-Deliveries are marked incomplete due to recipient or adult unavailability at the drop-off location to sign and receive the package when the delivery person is unable to reach the particular location due to incorrect address, road blockage, etc.
+1. Failed delivery attempts Also known as missed drop-off.
+Deliveries are marked incomplete due to the recipient’s or an adult’s (in case of special deliveries) unavailability at the drop-off location to sign and receive the package

-3. Man-made causes – Packages are prone to be damaged at sorting facilities and at times, the carrier would abstain from making the delivery citing this.
-Applies to international packages that get stuck at customs clearance as well.
+3. Man-made causes – Packages are prone to be damaged at sorting facilities and at times, the carrier would abstain from making the delivery citing this

-5. Federal Holidays – When carriers refrain from making deliveries on particular days due to federal holidays in the country of origin or destination.
+7. Federal holidays – When carriers refrain from making deliveries on particular days due to federal holidays in the country of origin or destination.

 However, can you afford to do that? is the question.
 And that question is what led e-commerce businesses to take the initiative to address delivery exceptions for more reasons than one.

-• Frequent WISMO inquiries – Even when the delivery exception is minor, the customer who isn’t aware of it constantly bombards your support reps with WISMO calls and consumes all of their time.
-This is because your customers feel missed out of the loop regarding their orders and are wondering why there isn’t an update.
+• Increased WISMO inquiries – Even when the delivery exception is minor, the customer who isn’t aware of it constantly bombards your support reps with WISMO calls that consume all of their time

 How To Handle Delivery Exceptions?